pete-machine/torchbricks/README.md

   calculate metrics, do visualizations and make prediction human interpretable.
 It encourage unclear control flow (if/else statements) in the model that depends on model stage.
 - Using input and output names makes it easier to describe how parts are connected.
 Internally data is passed between bricks in a dictionary of any type - making in flexible.
-But for each module, you can specific and check types hints for input and output data to both improve readability and more production ready.
+But for each module, you can specific and add and check type hints for input and output data to both improve readability and make it more production ready.
-- When I started making a framework suited for multiple tasks, I would passed dictionaries around to all modules and pull out tensors by name in modules.
-Changing names would break stuff and it was not production ready.
+- When I started making a framework suited for multiple tasks, I would passed dictionaries around to all modules and pull out tensors by name in each module.
+Booking keeping names and updating names was messy.
   I also started using the typical backbone(encoder) / head(decoder) separation...
 But some heads may share a common neck.
   The decoder might also take different inputs and split into different representation and merge again...
 Also to avoid code duplication, I ended up during multiple layers of inheritance for the decoder, making reuse bad and generally everything became too complicated and a new task would require me to refactor the whole concept.
 Yes, it was probably not a super great attempt either, but it made me realize it should be easier to make a new task and it should be easier to reuse parts.

-## Why should I explicitly set the train, val or test stage

-MISSING

 <!-- #region -->